MarcoANT9/Homecooker/README.md

 ---

 ### Description
-Home Cooker is a web site that aims to provide its customers with the experience of cooking from home, with a selection of delicious recipes made by chefs or experts in the kitchen, allowing users the possibility to interact.
+Home Cooker is a website that aims to provide its customers with the experience of cooking from home, With a selection of delicious recipes made by chefs or experts in the kitchen, allowing users the possibility to interact.
-Using the methodology the Restful API, flask, Python, MysqlAlchemy and Mysql.
+Using the methodology, the Restful API, Flask, Python, MysqlAlchemy, and Mysql.
 ![](index-chef.png)

 ---